top of page

 "Not so very different.
 Socialist Realism is the affirmation of the uniqueness and superiority of the State; the decadent movement is the affirmation of the uniqueness and superiority of the individual.
 The form may be different, but the essence is one and the same – ecstatic wonder at one's own superiority.
 The perfect State has no time for any others that differ from it.
 And the decadent personality is profoundly indifferent to all other personalities except two; with one of these it makes refined conversation, with the other it exchanges kisses and caresses.
 It may seem that the decadents with their individualism are fighting on behalf of man.
 Not a bit of it.
 The decadent are indifferent to man – and so is the State.
 Where's the divide?'"

 In other words, the State and the decadent individualist of the West only care about their own egotistical versions of the truth: Me!
 Me!
 Me!
 Both are selfishly hostile to a genuinely humane humanism that takes the well-being of other people as they are and not as they should be.
-Implied here is that the State is a kind of intersubjective supra-organism, with an ego, wants, and desires that take priority over everything else.
+Implied here is that the State is a kind of intersubjective supra-organism with an ego, wants, and desires that take priority over everything else.

 Madyarov believed that traditional Russian concepts of humanity and freedom have "… always mercilessly sacrificed the individual to some abstract idea of humanity."
 Tolstoy did so, though gently.
 Lenin's harder-edged version of Marxism did as well.
 And Stalin's even more so.
 The result was human suffering on a vast scale, with the original intentions – freedom, humanism, and a better future – leading to the opposites – slavery, oppression, and mass murder – all from the fanatical pursuit of an idea that could never be achieved because men like Lenin did not truly understand what real Russian democracy would have to look like to thrive.

 Madyarov felt that only in the writing of Chekhov do we find the aborted promise of a genuinely humanistic Russian democracy that accepts average Russians with all their quirky foibles as a starting and ending point for a philosophy of the Good Enough.
-So much of the rest of Russian culture came laced with the poison of utopian aspirations and unattainable ideas of the Good.
+So much of Russian culture came laced with the poison of utopian aspirations and unattainable ideas of the Good.
 Madyarov believed that only Chekhov had understood this.

 "Chekhov is the bearer of the greatest banner that has been raised in the thousand years of Russian history – the banner of a true, humane, Russian democracy, of Russian freedom, of the dignity of the Russian man.
 Our Russian humanism has always been cruel, intolerant, sectarian.
 From Avakum to Lenin, our conception of humanity and freedom has always been partisan and fanatical.
 It has always mercilessly sacrificed the individual to some abstract idea of humanity."

-Ah, what would a truly free and democratic Russia look like?
+Ah, what would a genuinely free and democratic Russia look like?
 Madyarov dreams of having access to a free and open press without the constant barrage of State-run media feeding the populace nothing but transparent lies and distortions.
 He wants to think for himself, judge information for himself, and not be told what to think and how to think it.
 Imagine that!

 He fantasizes: "You go into a bookshop and buy a book.
 You read historians, economists, philosophers and political correspondents from America, England and France.
 You can work out for yourself where these writers are mistaken – you're allowed out onto the street without your nanny."

-In a way, this makes it conceptually difficult for the modern Western reader to understand the iron grip that the Soviet Union attempted to maintain on the thoughts of its citizens.
+In a way, this makes it conceptually tricky for the modern Western reader to understand the iron grip that the Soviet Union attempted to maintain on the thoughts of its citizens.
 We tend to grasp at false equivalences instead.
 Again, because the needs of the State came before the people, the State could dictate which thoughts were acceptable, which were subversive, and which were worthy of punishment.

 You might be tempted right now to make a false equivalence - "We do the same!" - but don't.
 It's not the same.
 Not even close.
 Our epistemological reality is light years away from what Grossman had to endure, though it's important to remember that they exist in the same universe of human social possibility.

 Anyway, Sokolov, in whose kitchen the conversation is taking place, has heard enough of this treasonous talk.
-He’s perfectly fine with the way things are and doesn’t want to listen to any criticisms.
+He's perfectly fine with the way things are and doesn't want to listen to any criticisms.
 He was also arrested, imprisoned, and tortured for several months in 1937, so whatever subversive pluck he had before then was forever beaten out of him by his interrogators, leaving behind a cowed and servile conformist.
-He angrily puts an end to Madyarov’s tea time dissidence.
+He angrily puts an end to Madyarov's tea-time dissidence.

 "Sokolov banged on the table and said: 'That's enough!
 I absolutely insist that you bring this conversation to an end.'"